 Risk review committee mandate

-This mandate provides terms of reference for the Risk Review Committee of each of Economical Mutual Insurance Company (“Economical”), Federation Insurance Company of Canada, The Missisquoi Insurance Company, Perth Insurance Company and Waterloo Insurance Company (collectively the “Companies” and individually the “Company”).
+This mandate provides terms of reference for the Risk Review Committee of each of Economical Mutual Insurance Company (“Economical”), Sonnet Insurance Company, The Missisquoi Insurance Company, Perth Insurance Company, Waterloo Insurance Company and Petline Insurance Company (collectively the “Companies” and individually the “Company”).

 Members and conduct